Self-Development Wagon #2: The Nature and Beauty of People

 -You are much easier to employ because you can communicate your skills more clearly.
 A disgusting truth of life is it doesn't matter how well you can do something, but how well you can sell yourself in order to do something.
 The greatest geniuses of our society may be smarter than 99% of the people in their field, but because they aren't socially skilled, they lose their jobs to people with better charisma and less skill.
 Occasionally, somebody with skill will pop out of the crowd and gain recognition, but unless they like people, they won't stay at the top.

 Luckily, social skills and social confidence are just that: skills and the ability to know you can use those skills, and all skills can be learned.
+I learned them, thousands before me have learned them, other people learned them by making it a priority, and so will you!

 On growing and learning: